0

 The bridge was the topic of a preservation debate on whether to replace it with a new four-lane bridge or to keep it and build a second bridge.
 The old bridge was demolished on October 9, 2013 using linear shaped charges.

-Text imported from Wikipedia article "Amelia Earhart Memorial Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Amelia Earhart Memorial Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Relevant Web Sites